What You Can Automate

 - Shows selected categories, element counts per category, mapped IFC properties, file size estimate, and the declared upload destination.

 - Verifies all selected categories exist, property mappings are valid, and upload destination is reachable.
-Egress disclosure: network_egress is true, destination URL is shown.
-User must acknowledge before proceeding.
+Data leaving your machine: upload destination URL is shown.
+You must acknowledge before proceeding.

 - Output